The path to your current location in our website is:

 Step 2: Application must be certified (see second page of the application).

-Step 3: The signed and certified application can be faxed or emailed to TBBC:
+Step 3: The signed and certified application can be delivered to TBBC:

 Snapshot of Services Offered by TBBC

-Audiobooks and Audiobook Players: TBBC receives digital audiobook cartridges and digital audiobook players from NLS.
-Registered members of TBBC are entitled to long-term loans of audibook cartridges and an audiobook player.
+Audiobooks, Audio Magazines and Digital Audiobook Players: TBBC receives digital audiobook cartridges and digital audiobook players from NLS.
+Registered members of TBBC are entitled to long-term loans of audiobook cartridges and an audiobook player.
 In addition, TBBC members will be eligible to download audiobooks and audio magazines from the Braille and Audio Reading Download (BARD) web site of NLS.
 To find available audiobooks, there are several sources.
-Talking Book Topics (TBT) is published every two months by NLS, it is mailed to all TBBC members and it lists new audiobooks.
+Talking Book Topics (TBT) is published every two months by NLS, it is mailed to all TBBC members and it lists new audiobooks and audio magazines.
 TBT is available in large print, on the web, and can be downloaded as an audio magazine from BARD.
 Patrons can also search TBBC's online catalog and request books online; they must call TBBC to obtain their username and password.

 Audio News Reading Services: TBBC members will have access to two audio-news reading services: Audiovision and Newsline.
 Read below for more information.